MarceloProjetos/react-node-red/README.md

     // in front of all http in nodes.
 This allows custom authentication to be
     // applied to all http in nodes, or any other sort of common request processing.
     //httpNodeMiddleware: function(req,res,next) {
-    //   // Handle/reject the request, or pass it on to the http in node
+    //    // Handle/reject the request, or pass it on to the http in node by calling next();
-    //   // by calling next();
+    //    // Optionally skip our rawBodyParser by setting this to true;
+    //    //req.skipRawBodyParser = true;
     //    next();
     //},

     // Anything in this hash is globally available to all functions.